-First of all, search the scriptures.
-For in them ye think ye have life, eternal life and they are they which testify of me.
-Christ does not direct you to go to the Pone of Rome.
+First of all, search the scriptures For in them ye think ye have life, eternal life and they are they which testify of me.
+Christ does not direct you to go to the Pope of Rome.
 He does not direct you to do to the decrees of councils.
 Nor to volumes of centroversy.
 No, but he says search the scriptures.

 You reply, but I do.
 Every day you read more or less in the Bible.
 Perhaps a chapter in the morning, at noon, or at night and on the Lord's Day.
+The to and and has related and

-But mark the force of the expression }- Search the Scriptures.
+But mark the force of the expression - Search the Scriptures.
 How strong it is.
-The translators even diluted it some.
-They made it a little (feeble.)
-They couldn't help it perhaps because there was the original word meant energetic.
+The translators even diluted it some They made it a little feeble.
+They couldn't help it perhaps because there was the original word meant energe tic.
 It could not be expressed by a single English word, but it means something like dig the scriptures.
 Like a man who is working in the mines and examining with his eyes for special precious metals.
-Now this is a different process entierly from just a casual looking through the Bible.
-Or a skimming) the surface.
+Now this is a different process entierty from just a casual looking through the Bible.
+Or a skimming the surface. .
 It is one that penetrates and works through the substance.
 Who (ries to go through) it thoroughly so that he might know exactly and at once where to look for all the information on any one topic that will satisfy and that will bless his heart.
-Everyone who wishes to know the gospel is to be employed in searching the scriptures.
+Everyone who wishes to know the gospel is to be employed in